daralela00/Rent-a-car-backend-app-done-with-REST-API-and-Microservice-architecture/README.md

 Project has all validations and Exception handlers needed.

+Services have CRUD and more complicated requests processed.

 All components(services) in project are indepedent using microservice architecture.

 All services are run with Docker.